 The imposing facade of Barcelona's Catedral © İsmail Çiydem / Getty Images

 Continuing down this street will take you to the back of La Catedral, a looming Gothic affair, famous for the 13 geese resident in the cloister – one for every year of St Eulàlia's life.
 Joint patron saint of Barcelona, her small corpse is buried in the crypt.

 Come out of the main entrance of the cathedral, past the sardana dancers who perform here on Sunday mornings, and head right to the Via Laietana.
 A short walk uphill takes you to the fanciful Palau de la Música Catalana, a Modernista concert hall, where you can take a guided tour or simply admire the stunning façade.

 A couple of blocks south of here is the Mercat de Santa Caterina, a colourful food market with an undulating Gaudíesque roof – walk past it on your way to El Atril, where you can have lunch in a small square in the sunshine.

-After lunch, stroll it off in the nearby Parc de la Ciutadella, a verdant oasis with a boating lake, a zoo and a rose garden, and then head to the Museu Picasso, which is free to enter after 3pm on Sundays.
+After lunch, stroll it off in the nearby Parc de la Ciutadella, a verdant oasis with a boating lake, a zoo and a rose garden, and then head to the Museu Picasso, which is free to enter on the first Sunday of the month.

 Just in front you’ll find laid-back cocktail bar Guzzo, run by one of the city’s best-known DJs, often to be found at the decks here.
-This is the perfect place for a sundowner before dinner round the corner at Casa Delfín, where – despite its British ownership – you can try classic dishes from all over Catalunya.
+This is the perfect place for a sundowner before dinner round the corner at Casa Delfín, where you can try classic dishes from all over Catalonia.